 Between 235 and 285 there was a period of great turmoil.
 The Emperors were deposed one after another and a new one came.
 The generals that ruled the Roman army were destroying the empire through the fights for the throne.
 It was Emperor Diocletian who put an end to this situation.

-Founded in 330 AD, the new capital offered far better opportunities than Rome, which had lost its strategic importance.
+Constantine’s new city offered better opportunities than the ancient capital Rome, which had lost its strategic importance.
 Because it was close to the two fronts that emperors had to fight.
-Roman Emperors was waging war against the Germanic Peoples in the West and the Sassanid Empire in the East.
+Roman Emperors had to fight against the Germanic Peoples in the West and the Sassanid Empire (Persians) in the East.

 After Constantine, the empire began to decline.
 Emperor Theodosius ascended the throne at a time when the empire was about to collapse.
 He won important military victories and secured borders.
 But he died unexpectedly in his 40s.
-After Theodosius’ death, the empire was permanently divided in two.
+With the death of Theodosius, the division of the Roman Empire became permanent.

-As the culture that developed in the Eastern Roman Empire over time was different from the ancient Roman, today’s historians define Eastern Roman as a Byzantine Empire.
-Its purpose is to distinguish between Latin-speaking Pagan Rome, which transformed from a city-state to an empire, and Greek-speaking Christian Rome in the Middle Ages.
+As the culture that developed in the Eastern Roman Empire over time was different from the ancient Rome, today’s historians define Eastern Rome as the Byzantine Empire.
+Its purpose is to distinguish between Latin-speaking Pagan Rome of antiquity and Greek-speaking Christian Rome of middle ages.